vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/feature.md

 ::: note

-You can only set this option directly under theme options, setting it in each loclae **has NO effect**.
+You can only set this option directly under theme options, setting it in each locale **has NO effect**.

 :::